 Treasure Hunting: allows you to get twice the gold from kills; a higher ability level increases the probability of getting "Lucky Gold"

 Scholarly: allows you to get twice the XP from kills; a higher ability level increases the probability of getting "Lucky XP"

 Upon entering Farcrag Castle, seek out these ability-givers!
 Treasure Hunting is found on the stage in the main courtyard, Critical Skills is found in Farcrag Bailey (Vika the Wise?), and Scholarly is found in Guild Alley (a Druid - of course - by the Leystone).
-While you will likely be unable to complete the quests immediately (although Critical Skills can be done rather quickly), as Treasure Hunting and Scholarly require you to kill rare gold/xp mobs (that are intermixed with regular mob spawns), it is excellent to start/finish them soon, as their effects are amazing!
+You will likely be unable to complete most of the quests immediately -- Treasure Hunting and Scholarly require you to kill rare gold/xp mobs (that spawn at low probability from various regular mob spawns), it is excellent to start/finish them soon, as their effects are amazing!

 Ok.
 First off, note that Druids have the MOST skills of all the classes.
 Choosing which exact skills to max is very difficult, so I divided them up into three categories: DPS, Support, and Useless.

 Lightning Strike - MUST HAVE for any build with damage.
 Short cooldown time, great damage, and low energy cost

 Strangling Vines - Excellent skill: huge amounts of DOT at higher levels, but weak at low levels

 Storm Touch - The only other instant damage skill, this spell requires you to be in auto-range of your enemy.
 It does more damage than Strike, however costs much more energy and has a longer cooldown.
 I do not recommend it until level 150+.